Bachelor of Arts in English: Concentration in Literature

 - Students will be able to apply critical thinking, close reading, and rhetorical persuasion to engage productively and ethically in scholarly, civic, and professional communities.
 (Application & Engagement)

-A maximum of nine units of literature classes from other departments (such as Comparative and World Literature) may be accepted for credit in the major upon consent of an advisor.
+A maximum of 9 units of work in lower-division literature courses may be accepted for credit in the major with the consent of an advisor.

 English (B.A.): Concentration in Literature — 45 Units